ArtursBuls/ArtursBuls/README.md

 ### Hi there 👋

-🔭 I'm currently working on a project called JobList (job search using an API), which takes data from the API and uses Vue.js.
+🔭 I'm currently working on a project called Create a Joke, which uses Angular.

 🌱 I’m currently learning Vue.js.